aimclub/Edulytica/README.md

 - An algorithm for identifying changes in the text for analyzing AI text generation;
 - Fast APP is an application for interacting with trained models;
 - Code for highlighting goals and objectives using LLM;
-- Added settings for CHhatGPT and GigaChat models.
+- Added settings for ChatGPT and GigaChat models.
 The functionality of splitting text into blocks has been implemented.
 A Yandex bot has been implemented to highlight the rules.
 Work with the database has been configured for the experiment of identifying requirements from regulatory documents using LLM.

 ## Requirements
 ```